chrissap543/cs225project/README.md

 ```
 This will create/overwrite the `fixed_data.csv` in the `data` folder.
 Note that this python script depends on [`python`](https://www.python.org/downloads/), [`numpy`](https://numpy.org/install/), and [`pandas`](https://pandas.pydata.org/docs/getting_started/install.html).
 Guides to installing those dependencies are linked.

 We also provide access to a largely reduced subset called `new_fixed_data.csv`.
+Note that we do not provide verification of creating this subset.
 We aimed to have the top 2000 subreddits by degree.
 However, we found that 3 of those had no edges to the other 1997, so we cut those as well.
 This is for Floyd-Warshall and betweeness centrality in order to keep memory usage and runtime to reasonable levels.
 ## Running the project
 First, run
 ```